Azure/modern-web-app-pattern-dotnet/prerequisites.md

 # Prerequisites

 ```
- If you want to use a VSCode DevContainer see the `VSCode DevContainer prerequisites` section below
+ If you want to use a [VSCode Dev Container](https://code.visualstudio.com/docs/devcontainers/containers#_system-requirements) see the `VSCode Dev Container prerequisites` section below.
 ```

 ## Pre-requisites